-This page summarises the concept of policy coherence and links to our main our main body of work on this issue - an open and editable Wiki that you can access here.
-For our previous reports on this issue, please click on the relevant links below.
+This page and the report below summarises the concept of policy coherence and links to our main body of work on this issue - an open and editable Wiki that you can access here.
+For our previous reports on this issue, please click on the relevant links further down the page.

 What is Policy Coherence?